Student Guidelines

 1 Credits = 37.5 hours/semester (2.5 hours per week for 15 weeks)

-The type of credit awarded for internship credits is based on the Department of the student’s Faculty Sponsor for the internship experience.
-(Example: If a student’s faculty sponsor is within the Sociology department, students will receive SOC credits for their internship experience.)
+The type of credit awarded for internship credits is based on the Department of the student’s Faculty Mentor for the internship experience.
+(Example: If a student’s faculty mentor is within the Sociology department, students will receive SOC credits for their internship experience.)

 Can I Receive Credit for an Internship that has Already been Completed?